Azure/bicep-registry-modules/avm/res/network/bastion-host/README.md

 ### Parameter: `enableIpConnect`

 Choose to disable or enable IP Connect.
+Not supported for Basic and Developer SKU.

 - Required: No
 - Type: bool